neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 ---
 > ⏳ 10 min

-In Figure 61, 'linked' means that the genes (letters) on the same chromosome (gray bars) do not get separated during recombination (crossover events).
+In Figure 57, 'linked' means that the genes (letters) on the same chromosome (gray bars) do not get separated during recombination (crossover events).

 ***Q1: How many total potential gamete allele combinations are there for genotype pattern \#3?***

 ***Q2: In a population with a high correlation between traits X and Y, you would expect which of the following sets of phenotypes:
     1. Individuals with long deep tunnels and individuals with short shallow tunnels
-    2. Individuals with long tunnels, individuals with short tunnels, individuals with shallow tunnels, individuals with deep tunnels.
-    3. Individuals with long deep tunnels, individuals with short shallow tunnels, individuals with long shallow tunnels, and individuals with short deep tunnels***
+    2. Individuals with long deep tunnels, individuals with short shallow tunnels, individuals with long shallow tunnels, and individuals with short deep tunnels***

 ***Q3: Based on the data for genotype pattern \#4, which gene(s) (A, B, R) would you conclude coded for behaviors X, which genes for Y, and which genes for Z?
 What is the evidence?***